terry90/soulful/README.md

 ## Features

 -   **Unified Search**: Search for albums and tracks using MusicBrainz metadata and find sources on Soulseek.
--   **One-Click Download & Import**: Select an album, choose your target folder, and Soulful handles the rest.
+-   **One-Click Download & Import**: Select an album (or just some tracks), choose your target folder, and Soulful handles the rest.
 -   **Automated Importing**: Automatically monitors downloads and uses the `beets` CLI to tag, organize, and move files to your specified music folder.
 -   **User Management**: Multi-user support with private folders.
 Each user can manage their own music library paths.
--   **Modern UI**: A responsive, clean interface built with Dioxus and Tailwind CSS.
--   **Private & Secure**: Self-hosted, login-protected (admin-managed registration).
+Or have a common folder.

 ## Architecture

 1.  **Soulful Web**: The main interface (Dioxus Fullstack).
 2.  **Slskd**: The Soulseek client backend.
 Soulful communicates with `slskd` to initiate and monitor downloads.
 3.  **Beets**: The music library manager.
 Soulful executes `beet import` to process finished downloads.
 4.  **SQLite**: Stores user accounts and folder configurations.
+(PostgreSQL compat can be added easily, maybe in the future)

 ## Self-Hosting with Docker